SupaxInc/data-structure-and-algorithms/README.md

     Right half: [8, 9] + [7, 10]

-    Since total length is odd, median is max of left half = 6
+    Since total length is odd, median is max of left half = 6 We use the max of left half since the highest number on the left half is the middle point of the "virtually sorted array"
     ```

     Even numbers